z-aqib/business-intelligence/marked_in_class_activities/Activity1_spot_the_bi_-_group/README.md

 ## Conclusion

-This assignment successfully demonstrated how real-world platforms like **Foodpanda** and **Saya Clothing** are powered by Business Intelligence to improve customer satisfaction, streamline operations, and drive business growth.
+This activity successfully demonstrated how real-world platforms like **Foodpanda** and **Saya Clothing** are powered by Business Intelligence to improve customer satisfaction, streamline operations, and drive business growth.
 The contrast with traditional retail further highlighted how data-driven decision-making gives modern platforms a competitive edge.
 The group’s analysis shows a solid understanding of how BI is integrated into digital commerce to enhance personalization, boost revenue, and build customer loyalty.